Amazon Prime Day is nearly here – we’ve found the best early deals to shop

 The best early Prime Day deals 2022

 When it comes to savings on Apple products, Prime Day is the perfect time to upgrade your tech.
-If it’s earbuds you’re after, you can currently save £45 on the Apple AirPods pro.
+If it’s earbuds you’re after, you can currently save £56 on the Apple AirPods pro.
 In our review, it was noted that they are a “high-end pair of earphones that are difficult to find much fault in”, with our tester adding that if you’re a “member of the iOS family, the AirPods pro are the best in-ear earphones you can get on the market”.
-Last year, the earbuds were reduced by 25 per cent, so, we expect to see an even bigger discount during the main event itself.

 Ghd helios hair dryer: Was £179, now £139, Amazon.co.uk